MLI-lab/DeepDeWedge/README.md

 ## FAQ
 If you have a question that is not answered here, please do not hesitate to [contact us](mailto:simonw.wiedemann@tum.de).

+- **Q: When using my own data, the fitting and/or validation loss is very low or even close to zero.
+Is this normal?
+What can I do?**
+A: Low losses can be related to the magnitude of the voxel values and might cause instabilities during model fitting.
+If you observe very low losses (e.g. `1e-3` to `1e-9`) in the first epoch of model fitting, try normalizing your tomograms such that they have zero mean and unit variance before you run `ddw prepare-data`.

 - **Q: How to speed up the model fitting process?**
   A: There is a number of things you can try:
     - **Smaller model:** You can try using a smaller U-Net.
 While this will reduce the expressiveness of the model, we have found that using a U-Net with 32 channels in the first layer provides similar results to a U-Net with the default 64 channels, but is signficantly faster to train.
 You can modify the number of channels by adjusting `chans` in the `unet_params_dict` argument.